- Duration: 13 Days / 12 Nights

 The only remnants of a complete funerary temple are two huge stone statues of King Amenhotep III.
 The Colossi of Memnon are built from quartzite sandstone blocks found in Cairo and transported 700 kilometers to Luxor.

-Snorkeling is a terrific method to appreciate the reef’s and undersea world’s splendor!
+Day 10: Dive Into the Underwater World’s Allure: Snorkeling is a terrific method to appreciate the reefs and the undersea world’s splendor!
 A short boat journey takes you to the Red Sea’s stunning, clear waters, where you may see interesting aquatic life.
 Returning to your hotel for the night.

 The Egyptian Museum

-The Egyptian museum houses a unique 5000-year-old art collection.
-Over 250,000 real objects are on display, including an exhibit dedicated to Tutankhamen’s riches, gold, and jewels, which were kept safe for over 3,500 years in his tomb.
+The Egyptian Museum houses a unique 5000-year-old art collection.
+Over 250,000 real objects are on display, including an exhibit dedicated to Tutankhamun’s riches, gold, and jewels, which were kept safe for over 3,500 years in his tomb.

 Lunch will be served at a local Cairo restaurant before visiting: